About this body of work:

 A salt lamp, Skinny Legs and All by Tom Robbins, an assortment of hair clips and a giant plant.
 I accidentally set my bedside table on fire last month (faulty lighter), so it’s also covered in black soot.

 What’s your most beloved article of clothing?
 Why?

 My black Jesus Christ Superstar shirt.
 It was from the 1970’s production at the Garden Theater in Charleston, which is now an Urban Outfitters.
-The shirt is amazingly soft and gets borrowed a lot (I may have Indian-gifted it once).
+The shirt is amazingly soft and gets borrowed a lot.

 If you had another talent, besides making art, what would it be?